Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 - IPFS

 #### Planned future improvement:

+We will integrate cloud interfaces to store recovery files on clouds.

+The recovery pallet can be forked and extended to manage  change of recovery option by the users, example, add a friend or recovery item without whithout requiring the delletion and recreation of a recovery.

 A signature generated with a dedicated  NFC smartcard can be used instead of the NFC tag in the future to increase security for power user or corporate/enterprises.